-Health is an absolute priority when travelling.
+Health is an absolute priority when traveling.
 If your health isn’t ok, nothing else will be.
 If you are travelling to the Sahara Desert, you will be at risk of heatstroke.

 This summer, I spent some time in Ouarzazate at the foot of the High Atlas Mountains and the gateway to the Sahara desert.
 I have also spent 6 weeks doing desert and oasis trekking in the Southern Oasis and Western Sahara.

-I met a woman in Marrakesh airport, whom told me that her partner was a Berber, living in Ouarzazate, Morocco.
-She proceeded to tell me how ill her sons (5 and 12 years old) were in Ouarzazare, because they drank the water.
+I met a woman at Marrakesh airport, who told me that her partner was a Berber, living in Ouarzazate, Morocco.
+She proceeded to tell me how ill her sons (5 and 12 years old) were in Ouarzazate because they drank the water.
 The symptoms she described included dizziness and hallucinations.
-No, I don’t think that was the water – dodgy water or food would make you throw up, but not hallucinate.
+No, I don’t think that was the water – dodgy water or food would make you throw up, but not hallucinating.
 I firmly believe that her sons were suffering from undiagnosed heat exhaustion or even heatstroke, which could have been extremely dangerous.

-A person will suffer from heat exhaustion initially, where they body temperature rises to 37-40 degrees C. Water and salt levels in the body begin to drop causing dizziness, fainting and nausea.
+A person will suffer from heat exhaustion initially, where the body temperature rises to 37-40 degrees C. Water and salt levels in the body begin to drop causing dizziness, fainting, and nausea.

 Symptoms of Heatstroke include…

 - Tasting salt on your lips